Ruthrash/udacity_proj/README.md

 ## Description

-A ROS Package for running an Model Predictive Controller(LQR in the backend) for Path Tracking by a ground mobile robot tested in Gazebo simulation.
-This is done as my Capstone project for Udacity C++ Nanodegree.
+A ROS Package for running an MPC Path Tracking controller(LQR in the backend) for a differential-drive robot tested in Gazebo simulation.
+Capstone project for Udacity C++ Nanodegree.
 Details on how to use the ROS package is mentioned here.
-You can also find below a brief description of the MPC LQR controller.
+You can also find below a brief description of the LQR controller and some information on how to tune it.
 This project was built and tested in Ubuntu 16.04 and ROS Kinetic + Gazebo7.